astralstriker/abac-admin/packages/core/README.md

 - **Vue**: Use `@devcraft-ts/abac-admin-vue` (composables) - Coming soon
 - **Angular**: Use `@devcraft-ts/abac-admin-angular` (services) - Coming soon

+## Related Projects

+This package is built on top of **[abac-engine](https://www.npmjs.com/package/abac-engine)** - the official ABAC policy evaluation engine.
+For complete documentation on abac-engine integration, policy best practices, and examples, visit the [live demo](https://abac-admin-02-nextjs-app-router.vercel.app/).

 ## Contributing

 Contributions are welcome!
 Please read our [Contributing Guide](../../CONTRIBUTING.md) for details.